The Textile Industry is a Dirty Business

 Unfortunately, there isn’t much demand for secondhand textiles.
 One report states that 28% of people donate clothes, but only 7% of people shop for used clothing.
 This disparity creates excess clothes that thrift stores need to contend with.
 Some articles of clothing are discarded, whereas other donations get sold into secondhand markets around the globe (the US’s 8th largest export).

-Although sending heavily discounted clothes into low-income areas seems generous, it can actually hurt local textile businesses which can impact the economy (most notably, this happens in Sub-Saharan Africa where a third of global donations are sold).
+Although sending heavily discounted clothes to low-income areas seems generous, it can actually hurt local textile businesses which can impact the economy (most notably, this happens in Sub-Saharan Africa where a third of global donations are sold).

 And yet, not all clothes in secondhand markets are claimed.
 The Atacama Desert in Chile, for example, has recently made headlines for becoming a dumpsite for unsold and unwanted textiles (39,000 tons a year).
 Most people would be surprised to learn their donated clothes could end up littering a beautiful South American desert!